Winning Workplace Giving Strategies For Nonprofits

 For example, here are a few changes that we’ve seen in the last few years:

-• LinkedIn — Raised their matching gift maximum from $10,000 to $15,000 per employee;
+• LinkedIn raised its matching gift maximum from $10,000 to $15,000 per employee.

 So what does this mean?
 Just because a donor isn’t eligible for a corporate philanthropy program at one point doesn’t mean that it will remain their status forever.
+Staying on top of popular corporate philanthropy examples and remaining connected with programmatic changes will ensure you make the most of workplace giving.

 Picture this: Business A has reported the launch of a new workplace giving initiative.
 You know that Donors B and C work for that company.
 Consider reaching out and encouraging them to get involved!